braindef/word-stats/readme.txt

 = How does Word Stats count words? =

-It uses the sentence limitators plus blank spaces.
+For the live count, it uses the sentence limitators plus blank spaces.
+For the total word counts, it uses the PHP function str_word_count.

 = The word counts don't include all public post types =